Balm Bench

 For the Science Hippies

 Tucuma gets its behavior from a triglyceride profile that leans heavily on saturated fatty acids, especially lauric and myristic, with smaller amounts of oleic, palmitic, and stearic acids.
-That pushes it toward a firmer room-temperature structure, a relatively quick skin melt, and a cleaner, less draggy payoff than many butters built around higher stearic or oleic levels.
+That pushes it toward a firmer room-temperature structure, a relatively quick skin melt, and a cleaner feel with less tug when you spread it than many butters built around higher stearic or oleic levels.

-In a finished balm, that fat matrix lays down a light occlusive-feeling film.
+In a finished balm, it leaves a light protective feel on skin and beard hair.
 Lower unsaturation can also make tucuma somewhat less oxidation-prone than softer, more oleic-rich butters, while minor unsaponifiables influence color and aroma in unrefined grades.
 It can still shift texture if you overheat it, cool it unevenly, or keep remelting the batch.